Core Training – Discover the Hollow Position and the Main Function of the Abs – Stabilization of the Core

-[Can't go wrong with a picture of a girl with a sexy body.
+Can’t go wrong with a picture of a girl with a sexy body.
 Anybody disagree?
-Didn't think so lol.]
+Didn’t think so lol.

 In Part 1 of the Core Training Series I discussed the Arch Position – a way to get a strong and healthy lower back.
 Today it’s six pack time.
 But I’m getting ahead of myself.
 Let me tell you what happened today.

-Met up with a buddy of mine for a quick talk at a bar.
-He happened to be friends with the bartender there.
-We started talking and I found out the bartender was also a model.
 He said he was training his abs thoroughly with various exercises and was quite content with their development.
 He also mentioned however that he was complaining of lower back pain.
 Said his lower back muscles were failing him.

-You know, the range of motion of the biggest abdominal muscle is very limited – its function is to shorten the distance between the chest bone and the hips.
 This only works when doing crunches.
 Sit ups on the other hand are done in the most part with the muscles of the front of the upper thigh.

 So what this dude didn’t realize was that in order for him to avoid his lower back “failing” him, he had to have strength and control over his abs.
+Not just muscle.

 Because he was a model, he was training his body primarily with bodybuilding exercises.
 Nothing wrong with that if you also train for strength and have control over your body.
 He clearly lacked that.
-His blank stare just confirmed it when I tried to explain to him that stabilization of the trunk – and not body shots lol – is the primary function of the six pack abs.

 The Hollow Position